Arbitration Fee Frequently Asked Questions

 4. When do I owe fees that were assessed during the case?

 When FINRA or the arbitrators assess a fee, the FINRA Finance Department will send you an invoice.
-The invoice will show the fees assessed and any previous balance.
+The invoice will show the fees assessed during that billing cycle.
 The fees are due upon receipt of the invoice.

 Other than filing fees and adjournment fees, the majority of arbitration fees are assessed when FINRA closes the case.
 Fees assessed at the conclusion of a case include hearing session fees, motion-related fees, and contested subpoena fees, among others.
 At the time of case closure, FINRA Dispute Resolution invoices all of the parties for outstanding fees based on the Panel's assessment.
 The parties may also advise FINRA of any written agreement on the assessment of outstanding fees at the time of settlement.